smartwatts/SmartWatts/AZURE_DEPLOYMENT_PLAN.md

 ### **Must Have**
 - [ ] All services running on Azure VM
-- [ ] Azure SQL Database connected and working
+- [ ] PostgreSQL container running with 9 databases
-- [ ] Azure IoT Hub integrated for device communication
+- [ ] Spring Boot services connected to PostgreSQL
 - [ ] Frontend accessible via public IP
 - [ ] All consumer-grade features functional
+- [ ] Azure IoT Hub integrated (optional, for edge gateway)

 ### **Should Have**
 - [ ] SSL certificates configured